vocality-org/discord-listen/README.md

 ### MockClient

 Allows you to mock different discord.js objects.
-This is achieved by creating a temporary channel and sending them message there.
+This is achieved by creating a temporary channel and sending the message there.